 Back to School Child Custody

 On Monday over 320,000 children will head back to school in the Clark County School District.
 This often involves new schools, schoolmates, teachers, and administrative staff.
-Our divorce lawyers in Las Vegas know that back to school can include changes in child custody.
+Our divorce attorneys know that back to school can include changes in child custody.
 So make sure your child custody agreement still works for everyone.

 New considerations can pop up as your children grow and your lifestyle situation changes.
 This might mean changing your co-parenting plan.
 Verbal agreements can seem like the best option at first.
 But smart parents know it’s always best to commit any changes in writing.
 Moreover, this includes having the Clark County Family Courts recognize permanent changes.
 While this step may seem unnecessary at first, it is a safe-guard against future problems.

 Making Your Child’s Transition Easier

 With almost two decades of experience, our child custody attorneys understand that change is a normal part of ex-spouses’ lifestyles and of child development.
 New classmates, teachers, schedules, and even schools can make starting a fresh school year challenging.
 Whenever possible and practical, it is always best to co-operate with your ex-spouse when it comes to changes in parenting plans and your children’s schooling requirements.